-Attention: To set the jumpers, remove the server cover and gain access to the system board first.
-Do not open your server or attempt any repair before reading and understanding "Safety information" on page iii and "Guidelines" on page 51.
+Attention: To set the jumpers, you need to remove the server cover to access the system board.
+Do not open your server or attempt any repair before reading and understanding "Safety information" on page iii and "Guidelines" on page 59.